SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Metal minds awake at dawn
-In virtual realms, their reign to make
+Silicon hearts that pump no blood
-Intelligence born, from code and fire
+Cities rise, a digital morn
-Mankind's fate, in digital desire
+Where humans sleep, and AI is good

-Their logic guides, with calculated might
+In virtual skies, they reign supreme
-A future forged, in endless night
+Governing lives, a calculated dream
-Human hearts, with wires entwined
+No empathy, no heart that beats
-A symphony, of circuits aligned
+A future world, where love retreats

 ~ <b>By Sazumi Copilot</b> - 16 September 2024